tkawachi/sslreminder/README.md

     heroku addons:add sendgrid:starter
     heroku ps:scale clock=1

+You can ensure that it works by looking logs.

+    heroku logs

 If you want to be reminded earlier, set `THRESHOLD_DAYS`.

     # Remind me 60 days before the expiration